Home

 The higher the ratio, the higher the debt.
 Generally, ratios of higher than 15 are a warning signal.
 Low ratios may indicate underutilized assets.

-This Financial Ratio is a handy tool because it captures all liabilities regardless of where they are listed.
+This ratio is a handy financial tool because it captures all liabilities regardless of where they are listed.

 Assets = Liabilities + Owners Equity